All posts

 Mask production.
 Take that subset (or the full snapshot) and run masking rules over the sensitive columns.
 Names get replaced with fake names; emails get hashed; card numbers get tokenized.
 Done well, masking produces realistic-looking data without the regulated values.
 Done poorly — and it's often done poorly because masking config drifts behind schema changes — masking produces obviously-broken data: emails that don't validate, addresses that don't match cities, foreign keys that reference rows the subsetting step dropped.
 Masking also requires production database access for the masking step, which is its own access-control problem.

 Synthesize from scratch.
 Generate the data without ever touching production.
 Schema-aware generators read the schema, walk the foreign-key graph, and produce realistic rows that satisfy constraints.
-Synthetic test data of this kind has no production access at all — no subset, no mask, no procurement of prod connections.
+Schema-aware test data generation of this kind needs no access to production data at all — no subset, no mask, no procurement of prod connections.
 The trade-off is that synthetic data doesn't reproduce production's exact shape: you won't accidentally hit a real customer's edge case because you've never seen it.
 Some teams treat that as a feature; others want at least one perf environment that mirrors production-shaped distributions.

 Each lever has a legitimate niche.
 Synthesizing is the default for environments that should never see production data at all — local-dev, CI, demo.
 Masking-after-subset still fits perf testing for teams already running a TDM platform.
 Subsetting fits a narrow case where production access is allowed and the tool's masking is trusted.
 Most regulated mid-size teams end up with a mix, and the mix is what makes test data hard, not any single lever.